OpenAPI data

 Data can also be uploaded into Guardian or CMC via an upload or enhanced asset information.
 This is referred to as importing in the OpenAPI.

 The import endpoint is simple and allows the integrator to upload node data through the use of import statements.
-The command list is available in the N2OS User Manual.
+The command list is available in this documentation.

 Note: